A topic from the subject of Analytical Chemistry in Chemistry.

 Data analysis is an important aspect of water and wastewater analysis.
 It involves using statistical techniques to interpret the results of the experiments and identify trends and patterns.
 The data analysis may include:

-• Descriptive statistics: These provide a summary of the data, such as mean, median, and standard deviation.
+• Descriptive statistics: These provide a summary of the data, such as mean, median, standard deviation, and range.

 • Regression analysis: This involves identifying relationships between different variables in the data.